-At Hamline Elementary, we have two fourth grade classrooms.
+At Hamline Elementary, we have two fourth grade classrooms, and one classroom composed of students from both fourth and fifth grades.
 Class size is approximately 25 students per classroom.
 Our student body is diverse with many native languages and cultures.
 We also have an ELL teacher to support this grade level.

 Reading: We follow Minnesota's common core standards.
 We also follow the suggested skills/strategy sets from Jennifer Serravello's work.
 These reading strategies consist of comprehension monitoring, determining important ideas, making inferences, making connections, asking questions, visualizing, summarizing and synthesizing, and understanding text structure.
 Students receive individualized guided reading instruction in small groups and are expected to read independently both at school and at home on a daily basis.
 As a part of SPPS requirements, our fourth grade team also utilizes FAST software that includes reading assessments, progress monitoring, data analysis and inerventions.

 Math: We follow SPPS's new math guidelines.
 This new way we teach and interact with math is hands on and works from starting with concret and working our way to abstract concepts.
 Some important concepts we cover are: geometry, organizing and interpreting data in the form of graphs and tables, major emphasis on multiplication and division, decimals and fractions and percents, big numbers, estimation, perimeter and area, reflections and symmetry, and measurement.

 Writing: our writing curriculum is the Writer’s Workshop model.
 Students keep a Writer’s Notebook where they focus on the writing process.
 Throughout the year, we study a variety of writing genres.
 There are several writing projects that culminate in a published piece.